-No time has ever been more important for the public, and particularly for high school students, to learn about mass incarceration from the people who have experienced it and from those working to end it.
+No time has ever been more important for the public, and particularly for high school students, to learn about mass incarceration and the US criminal justice system from the people who have experienced it and from those working for change.

 In the words of Alexander herself, "The fate of millions of people - indeed the future of the black community itself - may depend on the willingness of those who care about racial justice to re-examine their basic assumptions about the role of the criminal justice system in our society."

 “Broken?” is an exhibit that highlights the experiences of those who have been caught up in the USA's 40-year unprecedented experiment in punishment and brings into focus its human costs.
 It asks us to consider four questions: how did the land of the free become the world’s biggest jailer?
 Is the US criminal justice system broken or is it doing exactly what it was designed to do?
 Can a system that was designed by men who did not believe that everyone was equal, be just?
 And if not, how do we change it?